-Everything you'll touch regularly feels substantial and solid and no matter how hard you look, it's difficult to find any evidence of cost-cutting.
+Everything you'll touch regularly in the Audi A4 feels substantial and solid and no matter how hard you look, it's difficult to find any evidence of cost-cutting.
 Even the lids of the many dash cubbies close with a softly-damped action.

 All these qualities give the driver the feeling of being cocooned inside, something that's enhanced on more expensive versions.
 The S line and Black Edition (as the name suggests) use darker materials for the roof lining, dashboard and doors, while adding metal pedals, a flat-bottomed steering wheel with perforated leather and LED ambient lighting that softly illuminates the cabin at night.

 Like all the best new gadgets, Audi's Virtual Cockpit digital dials make life behind the wheel so convenient, it's hard to imagine what we ever did without them.
-They used to be a cost option on the A4, but from 2019 are included as standard on every model.
+They used to be a cost option on the Audi A4, but from 2019-on are included as standard on every model.

 This bright, widescreen display is customisable and allows the driver to glance down at a real-time view of the current navigation, flick between DAB and your phone, all without taking your hands from the wheel.
 It closely mirrors many of the functions on the 10.1-inch touchscreen sitting atop the dash.
 Switching between the two soon feels intuitive.

-The pre-facelift A4 came with a 7-inch central display.
+The pre-facelift Audi A4 came with a 7-inch central display.
 While this was smaller and had fewer features, you could control it via a scroll wheel mounted on the transmission tunnel.
 This made it a lot simpler to use while driving than the newer touchscreen.
-You could argue the latest MMI has taken a step backwards.
+You could argue the latest MMI has taken a step backwards as a result.
 BMW's latest iDrive gives buyers the option to both touch and scroll - and is all the better for it.

-The good news is that the updated MMI comes fully loaded with everything you could ask for.
+The good news is that the updated MMI (Audi's name for its infotainment system) comes fully loaded with everything you could ask for.
 The nav system has 3D mapping, DAB and Bluetooth as standard, along with an eight-speaker stereo.
 Plus all-round parking sensors ably assisted by a reversing camera.

 Better yet, Android Auto and Apple CarPlay connectivity are also included, so the huge central screen can become a giant smartphone.
 Apps like Spotify for music, Waze for traffic updates, or even Audible for audiobooks are just a button press away.

-Fortunately, the A4 excels in this area, with a well-designed boot, and a roomier rear bench than many rivals.
+Saloon versions of the Audi A4 come with a well-designed boot, and a roomier rear bench than many rivals.
 What does a well-designed boot look like?
 Well, the 480-litre luggage capacity only tells half the story.
 It also has a wide, square opening and rear seats that fold down in a 40/20/40 configuration.